- Hanimaadhoo island

-Hanimadhoo is a quiet fishing village with lots of tree-shade and swings.
-Fishing and agriculture is what most of the 2000 habitants of the island do for work.
+Hanimaadhoo is a quiet fishing village with lots of tree-shade and swings.
+Fishing and agriculture are what most of the 2500 inhabitants of the island do for work.

 - Domestic transfer

-45 minutes of domestic flight Malé International Airport plus 15 minutes by car from Hanimadhoo Airport to The Barefoot Eco Hotel.
-Your flight details and full names of your traveling party will be required at the time of booking or at least 3 days prior to your arrival.
-Upon receipt of your flight details the resort will organize all transfer requirements.
+45 minutes of domestic flight Malé International Airport plus 15 minutes by car from Hanimaadhoo Airport to The Barefoot Eco Hotel.
+Your flight details and full names of your traveling party will be required at the time of booking or at least 3 days before your arrival.
+Upon receipt of your flight details, the resort will organize all transfer requirements.
 A hotel representative greets and meets all passengers at Male International Airport upon arrival/departure.
 Baggage allowance is 20 kg and 5 kg hand luggage per person, excess baggage is chargeable and must be paid directly to the Maldivian Aero.
-A single luggage exceeding 20 kg will not be accepted.
+Single luggage exceeding 20 kg will not be accepted.

 - Time Zone